sreyaspatil5/persona-forge/Relationship Nexus Manager/crud/README.md

 3. Run the application `mvn spring-bootrun`

 ## Usage
-The Smart Project Management System simplifies project and task management.
-Users can log in, view assigned tasks, update statuses, and communicate within the platform.
-Admins can manage users, projects, and assign tasks.
+The Relationship Nexus Manager simplifies the management of users and admins while establishing and managing relationships between them.
+Users can be associated with specific admins for better organization and administration.

 ## API Endpoints
 - GET apiusers Retrieve all users.